We believe our people should reflect and understand the diverse society we serve.

 To build an ethos and culture that values difference and drives improved diversity throughout the organisation to increase representation, performance and organisational effectiveness.

 Embed diversity and inclusion in all that we do

 To develop our leaders and strengthen governance to build diversity and inclusion into all areas of the business and drive our performance over the long term.

 What we’re doing

-We protect all employees from discrimination in the workplace as set out in the Equality Act 2010.
+We protect all employees and members of the public accessing our services from discrimination in the workplace as set out in the Equality Act 2010.

-We create an inclusive culture where all staff are treated with respect for who they are and what they do regardless of their
+We create an inclusive culture where all staff and our service users are treated with respect for who they are and what they do regardless of their:

 - gender reassignment or gender identity

 - religion or belief